Lonicera maackii: Phytochemistry

 L. maackii produces various secondary metabolites to deter insect herbivory.
 Cipollini et al. found seasonal variation in the levels of chlorogenic acid, apigenin, apigenin-7-glucoside, luteolin and luteolin-7-glucoside, and confirm their deterrent effect.

 Invasive nature and remedies

 Birds and mammals consume and disperse seeds.
 Biotic transmission vectors include species: American robin (Turdus migratorius), hermit thrush (Catharus guttatus) and European starling (Sturnus vulgaris) and white-tailed deer (Odocoileus virginianus).

 Because of its well-documented invasiveness, propagation of this plant is illegal or controlled in some of the United States, where it is an alien species.
 The species is classified "invasive, banned" in Connecticut, "prohibited" in Massachusetts, as an invasive species in Tennessee, as an invasive species in Ohio, as a "Class B noxious weed" in Vermont, and as an invasive species in Wisconsin.

 It has been suggested that plants growing outside their native range, in eastern Asia, should be removed and replaced by non-invasive alternatives.
+A 2016 review paper details the variety of competitive advantages this subcanopy woody species has over native plants in eastern North America and confirms that even the most successful combinations of stem cutting followed by herbicide application are not capable of killing all the individuals.
+The conclusion is that once this species has established, management interventions will need to continue into the future.